Frequently Asked Questions

 This email will include an invitation to a specific time slot for the live event and a date by which you will need to RSVP to ensure your slot remains available.

-• Live National Innovator Challenge via Zoom:
+• Live Independent Innovator Challenge via Zoom:

 If you are part of a co-op, classroom, school, or district where one person is responsible for many students wanting to enter, please contact us at independentinnovator@hewittlearning.org.